-When I was doing research for this article, my mind was blown away because what I found.
+When I was doing research for this article, my mind was blown away because of what I found.

 Yes! they are only 9 benefits impact 3 different areas of our life, but they have a very huge impact.

 Just let me show you.

 According to the U.S Environmental Protection Agency or EPA, pest control chemicals or -pesticides- linked to a big number of health-related problems.

-Some of them has negative affect on the nervous system, while others cause skin or eyes irritation.
+Some of them have a negative effect on the nervous system, while others cause skin or eyes irritation.

 In your garden you won’t use and pesticides for pest control.
-Instead, you will you use natural methods, which protect your health from any traces of chemicals.
+Instead, you will use natural methods, which protect your health from any traces of chemicals.

 Fact: Do you know?
 Some traces of pesticides can be found in non-organic vegetables or fruits even after washing them.

-In a research about the quality of organic VS conventional fruits, vegetables and grains, It is highlighted that organics has higher percentage of some nutrients like vitamin C, iron, magnesium and phosphorus.
+In research about the quality of organic VS conventional fruits, vegetables, and grains, It is highlighted that organics have a higher percentage of some nutrients like vitamin C, iron, magnesium and phosphorus.

 More Physical Activity